 What type of experience can couples expect from you when they hire you to photograph their wedding?

 But personal starts with a relationship.
-We genuinely love getting to know our couples on their engagement shoots and in their planning sessions.
+We genuinely love getting to know our couples during their engagement shoots and planning sessions.
 All of the time we spend with them before their wedding helps us know how to approach their day, and it gives our couples the trust and confidence in us to allow us to act in those moments.

 What sets you apart from other photographers?